-Francy Fabritz is a Berlin based director and cinematographer.
+Francy Fabritz is a Berlin based filmmaker.

 Francy was born in Dresden (Germany) and spent the first years of her life in Moscow (Russia) with her parents.

 After graduating in "cultural studies and aesthetic practice" at the University of Hildesheim, Francy studied at the German Film and Television Academy Berlin (DFFB).

 During her studies in Hildesheim she spent one year in San Francisco/USA and worked in the fields of theatre and documentary film.

 Since attending DFFB, Francy has been focussing on narrative film and started to write screenplays.

 Her short films ETAGE X (2016) and REVOLVO (2019) were screened at Cannes, Locarno, Hof and Clermont-Ferrand,

 among others, and were awarded the "Prädikat Besonders Wertvoll" (German Film and Media Rating FBW).